AtlasOfLivingAustralia/arga-issues/README.md

 Set up can be initiated by being in the base directory and running `deploy.py`, which should create a virtual environment and add a link to the src folder required to run the scripts.
 Further are provided as part of that script after it completes.

 ## Processing Data
-The configuration files in `files/sourceConfig` are how processing understands the procedure.
+The configuration files in `dataSources/location/database` are how processing understands the procedure.
 To add a new source, you'll need to create a new sourceConfig file.
-To access that source, you can call one of the source processing tools with the syntax `folder-filename`.
+To access that source, you can call one of the source processing tools with the syntax `location-database`.
 For example, to process the genbankSummary data source which is part of the ncbi, your source is called `ncbi-genbankSummary`, which is case sensitive.

 The tools currently available are:
+ - listSources.py
+ - newSource.py
+ - purgeSource.py
+ - download.py
- - dataDownload.py
+ - process.py
- - preDWCCreate.py
+ - convert.py
  - getFields.py
- - dwcCreate.py

-These are listed in their recommended order of use.
+`listSources` shows you a list of currently available sources.
+`newSource` creates a new source folder and basic config to kickstart adding a new source.
+`purgeSource` deletes a source that is no longer required.

-`dataDownload` is for simply downloading the data, which will vary based on your database type.
+`download` is for simply downloading the data, which will vary based on your database type.
-`preDWCCreate` is for running initial processing on files outlined in the source config.
+`processing` is for running initial processing on files outlined in the source config.
-`getFields` will read a preDWC file from the previous step and give examples of field names and how they'll be mapped with the global DWC mapping and custom mapping files.
-`dwcCreate` will then convert the old file to the new file mappings, as well as enrich and augment if required.
+`convert` will then convert the old file to the new file mappings, as well as enrich and augment if required.

-Later steps will automatically complete previous steps, so calling `dwcCreate` on a fresh install will download, process, and convert the files for a data source for you.
+`getFields` will read the pre-conversion file and give examples of field names and how they'll be mapped with the appropriate mapping file.

 ## Issues repository
 - [List of issues](https://github.com/ARGA-Genomes/arga-data/issues)